Opifeera/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. The 5-listfiledigit only script lists files with user and group IDs numerical, and hidden files as well
 7. The 6-firstdirectory script creates a directory named my_first_directory in the /tmp/ directory
 8. The 7-movethatfile moves a files from the /tmp/ directory to the /tmp/my_first_directory directory
+9. The 8-firstdelete script deletes a file called betty in the /tmp/my_first_directory